 Data Overview:

-The dataset contains individual annual salaries in euros, aimed at analyzing the distribution and identifying the mean salary (W~W) and the specific value 'X' that separates the top 33% of earners.
+The dataset contains individual annual salaries in euros, aimed at analyzing the distribution and identifying the mean salary (W~) and the specific value 'X' that separates the top 33% of earners.
 A histogram with thirty bins displays the salary data, alongside a fitted normal distribution for comparison.
 The distribution exhibits positive skewness, indicating a tendency towards higher salaries among a subset of individuals.

 Distribution Characteristics: